roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  As she leaned forward to take the bottle, her towel fell open giving everyone paying attention, and Dan in particular, a full on view of her chest.
 She set the bottle down on the table, re-did her towel, and grabbed the bottle again.
 "Didn't I tell you?" she told Dan who gave her a smile.
 It was his first smile in a while.

  "I'm glad that we remembered to bring the booze," she said, before taking a healthy swig.
-Report_Story #2